Barbara Cubin: Political positions

 Cubin's voting record is conservative: the American Conservative Union gave her 2005 voting record a rating of 96 points out of 100.

 An opponent of abortion in any form, Cubin consistently voted for restrictions on abortion and against funding of family planning groups that provide abortion services, counseling or advocacy.

 In 2006, Cubin was listed as cosponsoring legislation that would sell off some federal land to help pay for Hurricane Katrina and other disaster relief.
 Cubin maintains she never signed on to the legislation, saying there must have been a clerical error.
 About 42 percent of Wyoming's land is owned by the federal government, including Yellowstone and Grand Teton national parks.

 Relatedly, she focused much of her attention on the mining and land use issues important to Wyoming.
 She cofounded the Congressional Mining Caucus and introduced legislation to allow mining companies operating on federal lands to pay taxes in minerals rather than dollars.

 With regard to global warming, Cubin has stated that "there still exists broad disagreement within the scientific community on the extent to which humans actually contribute to the Earth's temperature changes."

 The League of Conservation Voters, a nonpartisan PAC, gave Cubin a lifetime rating of 3 on a scale of 0 to 100.
 In 2006, she scored a 0.

-In 2000, she was appointed to be a member of the National Rifle Association Board of Directors.
+In 2000, she was appointed to be a member of the National Rifle Association of America Board of Directors.

 During her time in the House, Cubin rose into the ranks of Republican leadership, holding the posts of Deputy Majority Whip, Conference Secretary, and member of the Steering Committee.

 Cubin was a supporter of impeaching President Bill Clinton.
 In November 1997, Cubin was one of eighteen House Republicans to co-sponsor a resolution by Bob Barr that sought to launch an impeachment inquiry against President Clinton.
 The resolution did not specify any charges or allegations.
 This was an early effort to impeach Clinton, predating the eruption of the Clinton–Lewinsky scandal.
 The eruption of that scandal would ultimately lead to a more serious effort to impeach Clinton in 1998.
 On October 8, 1998, Cubin voted in favor of legislation that was passed to open an impeachment inquiry.
 On December 19, 1998, Cubin voted in favor of all four proposed articles of impeachment against Clinton (only two of which received the majority of votes needed to be adopted).